Watch Dogs Legion best recruits: All the operatives you need on your team

 As you'd expect, a spy is equipped with some seriously spectacular stuff.
 The P9 Silenced is an excellent disposal tool, killing most enemies in one or two headshots, and the Spy Watch will jam any enemy weapons in the vicinity.
 They also have a Spy Car you can summon nearby whenever you need a quick getaway, which comes equipped with both homing missiles and a cloak to hide yourself from pursuers.
 What's not to love?

 While spies are excellent at being covert, go for a professional hitman if you want to do killing, and lots of it.
+As displayed in an early video for the game, spies are essentially John Wick, although their appearance doesn't always match.
 I'm not sure if the weapon arsenal changes per hitman, but mine came equipped with a G36 assault rifle and Desert Eagle pistol, both of which are murder machines and came in so useful during late-game missions.
 They can also perform instant gun takedowns, along with a combat roll to dodge attacks.

 4. Getaway Driver